 The fourth annual Great Lakes Symposium on Smart Grid and the New Energy Economy (GLS), co-sponsored by the IEEE Power and Energy Society (www.ieee-pes.org) and Robert W. Galvin Center for Electricity Innovation (www.iitmicrogrid.net) at Illinois Institute of Technology (IIT), will be held September 22-25, 2014 at the historic IIT Campus.
 The theme of the 2014 GLS (www.greatlakessymposium.net) is community choice aggregation and the role of microgrids in enhancing power system economics and resilience.
-GLS is a one-of-a-kind event that breaks new ground in smart grid design and development and showcases smart grid best practices along with new technologies and ideas that are spurring innovation, growing state economies, reducing emissions and empowering consumers to conserve and save.
+GLS is a one-of-a-kind event that breaks new ground in smart grid design and development and showcases smart grid best practices along with new technologies and ideas that spur innovation, grow economies, reduce emissions, and empower consumers to conserve energy.
 GLS will feature keynote and plenary sessions, technical presentations, and tutorials by international experts on smart grid applications.

 The GLS Organizing Committee invites researchers and practitioners worldwide to submit papers for review and possible publication.
 The Symposium scope covers the following general topics: